-The Special Schools for secondary age children are Aspire Academy in Bath, Fosse Way in Midsomer Norton and Three Ways and Aspire Academy in Bath.
+The Special Schools for secondary age children are Fosse Way in Midsomer Norton and Three Ways and Aspire Academy in Bath.
 In addition, Oldfield School and St Mark's School have a special resource base.
 Admission to these establishments is restricted to children with an Education, Health and Care plan and a separate leaflet is available on this.
 If you have an enquiry about admission to special schools or special units, please telephone 01225 394306.